Academic Catalog

 BIO-494 Advanced Cooperative Education (1-6 Credits)

 Sequential work learning experience for which compensation may be received.
 Positions arranged by students with sponsorship, approval and evaluation by full time faculty.
-Elective credit (normally 120hours /credit) to maximum of 12 credits per degree program.
+Elective credit (normally 120 hours /credit) to maximum of 12 credits per degree program.
 May be repeated for credit.
 Graded Pass/Fail.

 Prerequisite(s): Permission of instructor